Tesla Model Y ‘Juniper’ 2025: Price, range, official pictures and release date revealed

 The profile of the car is very similar to the current model, complete with the camera housing that sits in a design feature on the flank behind the front wheels.
 There’s still the trademark Tesla deep front windscreen that flows into a full-length glass panoramic roof.
 There are new, more aerodynamic wheels, too, while the length of the car has increased slightly to boost aerodynamics and efficiency.

-Five colours are available, including the new glacier blue in our pictures.
-Also available are stealth grey, pearl white, quicksilver and ultra red.
+Five colours are available, including the new glacier blue but also stealth grey, pearl white, quicksilver and the ultra red in our pictures.

 Inside the new Model Y